snehithabarukula/Hey-Jude/README.md

 5) Future Implementations

 # Technologies Used
-Front-end: As MJ-Dangerous is a ML project, it is implemented in Python.
-The model is trained in a corpus containing the song titles and the lyrics of many famous MJ songs using RNN and LSTM.
-So, given a sequence of words from MJ lyrics, it can predict the next words.
+Front-end: As Hey-Jude is a ML project, it is implemented in Python.
+The model is trained in a corpus containing the song titles and the lyrics of many famous Beatle songs using RNN and LSTM.
+So, given a sequence of words from Beatle's lyrics, it can predict the next words.

 # System Requirements
 1) The system should have Jupyter Notebook or Google Colab to run the ML model.